softwarespot/PubSub/README.md

     bower install pubsub-module
 ```

 Otherwise just include `pubsub.min.js` somewhere in your document.
+The plugin is supports AMD, NodeJS or Browserify module loaders.

 ## Documentation